armanfm/ExplorerChem/explorerchem-workflow/README.md

 No mass difference by itself causes this primary workflow to write `DIVERGENT`.
 The independent auditor owns that decision.

-## Current limitations

-This workflow does not currently implement:

-- predecessor or counterparty-document comparison;
-- strict cross-actor physical correlation;
-- multiple input documents and multiple output documents;
-- complete multi-element conservation;
-- declared-yield validation;
-- element-specific tolerances;
-- separate input and output commitments;
-- Merkle aggregation;
-- periodic actor-wide reconciliation;
-- final audit verdicts;
-- proof that the original physical declaration was truthful.

-The current code does not explicitly assert that `explorerchem_actors.actor_id`, reached through the private row's `actor_db_id`, equals the registry's `actorId` before actor-type-dependent field selection.
-The on-chain `actorId` remains the owner committed in the result, but this private-index consistency check is a hardening item.

-These are candidates for separate versioned workflows and independent audit states.
-They must not be described as behavior of `DOCUMENT_MASS_BALANCE` v2.

 ## Security notes

 - The chain is authoritative for processing state.